Iterative representing set selection for nested cross approximation: Nested cross approximation

 \section{Nested cross approximation}

 In the following, we will always assume exact low-rank property for simplicity, however all the derivation is true for approximate low-rank case as well.
 In this case, the equality sign should be replaced by approximate equality sign.
 The $\mathcal{H}^2$-matrix structure has a simple algebraic characterization: all block rows and columns have bounded rank.
-From this property, we can derive a low-rank representation based on the skeleton decomposition \cite{gtz-maxvol-1997}. \textcolor{black} Recall, that the skeleton decomposition for a low-rank matrix $A$ has the following form:
+From this property, we can derive a low-rank representation based on the skeleton decomposition \cite{gtz-maxvol-1997}.
+Recall, that the skeleton decomposition for a low-rank matrix $A$ has the following form:

 where $C$ consists of \textbf{basis columns} of $A$, $R$ consists of \textbf{basis rows} of $A$ and $\hat{A}$ is the submatrix of $A$ on the intersection of basis rows and columns.
 Simple modification of this formula gives us formula for approximating entire matrix with its basis rows or basis columns: